FabianTerhorst/coreclr-module/docs/articles/internal-information.md

 ## Initialization of csharp-module

-When the `altv-server` is starting it checks `modules` part of the `server.cfg` configuration file.
+When the `altv-server` is starting it checks `modules` part of the `server.toml` configuration file.
 When there's the csharp-module specified, the server loads the "csharp-module.dll" / "libcsharp-module.so" / "csharp-module.so" (depending on operating system) from the `modules` folder.

 In the csharp-module is a function [`altMain`](https://github.com/altmp/coreclr-module-runtime/blob/dev/c-api/altv.cpp) defined, which starts the .NET runtime and registers itself as script runtime for `csharp` resources.
-That's the reason you have to specify `type: csharp` in the `resource.cfg`, so the altv-server knows that it should load this resource with the csharp-module.
+That's the reason you have to specify `type: csharp` in the `resource.toml`, so the altv-server knows that it should load this resource with the csharp-module.

 The [custom .NET host](https://github.com/altmp/coreclr-module-runtime/blob/dev/server/src/CoreClr.cpp) tries to find the latest .NET SDK `hostfxr.dll` (example path on Windows is `C:\Program Files (x86)\dotnet\host\fxr\5.0.1\hostfxr.dll`).
 When it's found, it starts `AltV.Net.Host.dll` which is located next to the `altv-server`.